 They do however need quite specific growing conditions in order to succeed.
 Firstly, we do not recommend them if you cannot supply them with at least 6 hours direct sunlight per day from April to late September.
 Secondly, the tubers should always be planted in round containers, as the growing points may be damaged by growing into corners, and this damage will cause the plant to die.
 Similarly, do not use open mesh baskets such as traditional aquatic baskets, as the growing points will get stuck in the holes in them and die - use solid containers.
 The growing container also needs to be large - we would recommend something at least 45 - 90cm (18 - 36 inches) in diameter and at least 15cm (6 inches) deep.
 Black containers are best, as these absorb sunlight and warm up the plants in spring more quickly.
 (Because of these requirements, many people choose to plant their Lotuses straight into very large round water-tight containers which in effect become a small pond in their own right).

 The growing points on Lotus plants are extremely fragile.
 If these get damaged they will not re-sprout and if none of the growing points can sprout the plant will die, so please unwrap and handle your Lotus with great care at all times.
-Plant the Lotus in heavy loam or special aquatic soil, and add our Once A Year Pond Spike or Fertiliser Balls.
+Plant the Lotus in heavy loam or special aquatic soil, and add a slow-release fertiliser tablet.
 Place the tuber itself just under the soil surface, and then just 5cm (2 inches) of water over this - the plants need as much sun and warmth as possible in order to put on sufficient growth to make tubers for next year.
 The plants do better in rain water than tap water.